obinna-ukogu/obinna-ukogu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://amath.washington.edu/'>University of Washington</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

+I am an incoming Urbanek-Chodorow postdoctoral fellow at Stanford University, working with [Daniel Fisher](https://profiles.stanford.edu/daniel-fisher) and [Benjamin Good](https://bgoodlab.github.io/).
+My research motivates innovative treatments for cancer, autoimmunity, and allergies by developing quantitative models of the immune response.
+I investigate how functional objectives---such as specificity, sensitivity, homeostasis, and metabolic cost---shape immune signaling and decision-making.
+I am an applied mathematician with expertise in stochastic processes, dynamical systems, optimization and agent-based simulations.

-I am an applied mathematician with expertise in stochastic processes, dynamical systems, optimization and agentbased simulations.
-My recent research projects have investigated signal processing in the adaptive immune response, immune control of the gut microbiota and colorectal cancer initiation.
+I received my Ph.D. in Applied Mathematics at the University of Washington under the supervisoin of [Armita Nourmohammad](https://medicine.yale.edu/immuno/profile/armita-nourmohammad/).
+My previous research projects investigated signal processing in the adaptive immune response, immune control of the gut microbiota and colorectal cancer initiation.
 I have a passion for synergizing experiments, simulations and theory to study complex systems and generate testable predictions.

+Previously, I received a B.A. in Mathematics and Biochemistry & Biophysics from Amherst College, where I worked under [Ashley Carter](https://www.carterlaboratory.com/) studying how DNA is condensed and stored in sperm cells.
+I also worked on projects in number theory and mathematical biology with [Amanda Folson](https://afolsom.people.amherst.edu/) and [Tanya Leise](https://en.wikipedia.org/wiki/Tanya_Leise).

+The best way to reach me is via email at oukogu[at]uw[dot]edu.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.